Effective reflection mode measurement for hanger-coupled microwave resonators: Spectral Decomposition of the Coupled Resonator System

 where $\frac{1}{Q} = \frac{1}{Q_c}+\frac{1}{Q_i}$.
 Here we have derived a form of the hanger mode response which can be compared to the DCM~\cite{Khalil}.
 Note that we have agreement (up to a complex prefactor) with the DCM under a redefinition of the coupling Q-factor

 Further, this model of a hanger mode makes some practical improvements over the DCM.
 Our definition of $Q_c$ remains the same whether the resonator is probed in a reflection mode or a hanger mode, and avoids the introduction of an imaginary conductance; as conductance is by definition the real part of admittance, the concept of imaginary conductance is a contradiction.
-Moreover, the fundamental definition of $Q$ is energy-based and does not admit complex values~\cite{Altman, PrinciplesofMicrowaveCircuits, ginzton2012microwave}, which is consistent with our definition in Eq.~\ref{eq:qc} but not that of the DCM.
+Moreover, the fundamental definition of $Q$ is energy based and does not admit complex values~\cite{Altman, PrinciplesofMicrowaveCircuits, ginzton2012microwave}, which is consistent with our definition in Eq.~\ref{eq:qc} but not that of the DCM.
 Additionally, the functional form in Eq.~\ref{hanger mode} is consistent with a physical interpretation of Fano asymmetry because it is derived from Eq.~\ref{fano}.
-The explicit prefactor prediction of $e^{-i\phi}\cos\phi$ quantifies the SNR advantage of reflection mode over hanger mode, since $\cos\phi$ is a common factor in Eq. \ref{hanger mode} the signal is correspondingly reduced.
+The explicit prefactor prediction of $e^{-i\phi}\cos\phi$ quantifies the SNR advantage of reflection mode over hanger mode; since $\cos\phi$ is a common factor in Eq. \ref{hanger mode} the signal is correspondingly reduced.
+Since the noise level remains the same, this results in a decrease in SNR.
 Additionally, the prefactor provides an off-resonant point which ensures $|S_{21}^R|\leq 1$, while defining a plane of detuned open \cite{ginzton2012microwave} for the corresponding ERM.

 This model even allows the analysis of data otherwise too asymmetric to fit with the DCM.
-The $\cos \phi$ prefactor predicts the lineshape turning over to form a peak rather than a dip for values of $\phi$ larger than $\pi/2$.
+The $\cos \phi$ prefactor predicts the line shape turning over to form a peak rather than a dip for values of $\phi$ larger than $\pi/2$.